 If you are hosting at Kinsta, you’ll need to reach out to our support so that we can create an Nginx rule for WebP cache buckets for some of these plugins.

-As part of its feature list, ShortPixel can also help you automatically convert images to WebP and serve those images to browsers that support WebP.
+As part of its feature list, ShortPixel can also help you automatically convert images to WebP and serve those images to browsers that support it.

 ShortPixel has a limited free plan that lets you optimize ~100 images per month for free.
-After that, paid plans start at $4.99 per month for up to 5,000 images/credits or $9.99 one-time for a pack of 10,000 credits.
+Paid plans start at $4.99 per month for up to 5,000 images/credits or $9.99 one-time for a pack of 10,000 credits.